 Again, to paint a full picture, understand that: Dove Advanced Care Cool Essentials Antiperspirant Deodorant ($9), Secret Outlast Invisible Solid Completely Clean Antiperspirant & Deodorant ($5), and Degree Ultra Clear Pure Clean Antiperspirant & Deodorant ($7) are all true antiperspirants (despite having deodorant in the name), meaning they’re made with aluminum and, in addition to deodorizing underarms, they prevent sweating too.

-Now, what’s slightly more shocking is that brands that seem super clean can also be an antiperspirant.
+It's important to note that brands that claim to have clean deodorant formulas can still be antiperspirants.
 Take Tom’s of Maine, for example.
-The fan-favorite personal care brand is known for being more earthy, but their best-selling “deodorant” (Coconut Lavender Antiperspirant, $6) is actually an antiperspirant, meaning its laden with aluminum, albeit sustainably sourced.
+The fan-favorite personal care brand is known for its commitment to all-natural ingredients, but their best-selling “deodorant” (Coconut Lavender Antiperspirant, $6) is actually an antiperspirant, meaning it contains aluminum.

 Deodorant vs. Antiperspirant

 While many people assume that deodorant and antiperspirants are interchangeable names for the same product, it’s important to understand the difference between the two body care offerings.
-According to Chwalek, the key difference between the two is that deodorants usually contain fragrance and work by decreasing the pH of the skin which reduces odor-producing bacteria; whereas antiperspirants typically contain aluminum compounds to physically stop or reduce sweating.
+According to Chwalek, the key difference between the two is that deodorants usually contain fragrance and work by decreasing the skin's pH, which reduces odor-producing bacteria.
+In contrast, antiperspirants typically contain aluminum compounds to physically stop or reduce sweating.
 For this reason, Green says that deodorants are best for those who are most concerned with odor, whereas antiperspirants are best for those worried about excess sweat.
 Despite having two different definitions (and sets of ingredients), deodorant is often used as a blanket term—so most antiperspirants are actually marketed as deodorants.

 TL;DR: Deodorants mask or deodorize body odor, while antiperspirants contain aluminum to physically reduce or stop sweating.
 The word "deodorant" has become a blanket term, so most antiperspirants are marketed as deodorants (even though they're actually antiperspirants).
 If you see aluminum in the ingredients list, you have an antiperspirant.